danbriechle/task-manager/README.md

 3. Throw it on the landing page for now.

-- Components:
+Components:

-- navbar containg search bar and new
+- navbar containing search bar and new
 - searchbar (thinking search will be a client side filter rather than a db fuzzy in PG)
 - Row container
 - card container (want edit functonality directly in the card)